usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Gift Songs_, by Jefre Cantu-Ledesma
 - _Orange Barrel Action_, by Theo Parrish
 - _Strange Meridians_, by upsammy
 - _Start A Band_, by Adebisi Shank
 - _New Harmony_, by Frail
 - _Only Good Dreams for Me_, by Zaumne
-- _Nothing Sticks_, by Pictoria Vark
-- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren

 </details>